-ASP.NET MVC charts can be easily integrated with pivot data rendered independently, including functionality for plotting more than 15 chart types.
-The end user experience is greatly enhanced by including a set of user interaction features such as zooming, panning, crosshair, trackball, events, selection, and tooltip.
-Highly interactive field list options are available for generating reports on top of the relational data dynamically.
+The ASP.NET MVC Pivot Chart can easily be integrated with pivot data rendered independently, including functionalities for plotting more than 15 chart types.
+The end-user experience is greatly enhanced by including a set of user-interaction features such as drill up, drill down, zooming, panning, crosshair, trackball, events, selection, and tooltip.
+Highly interactive field list options are available for generating reports from the relational data dynamically.

 All features will work on touch devices with ease.
 Features such as drill up/down, filtering, sorting, and report manipulation can be done on the fly.